 www.CatholicNews.com This is the user-friendly "CNS" news service of the U.S. Bishops.
 This website compiles a lot of news resources, including movie reviews (which are short, dry and focus mostly on what is appropriate for children or family viewing, don't look for an appreciation of artistry).
 It includes links to top news stories from Origins and international Church news.
 See at bottom of website: www.InterMirifica.net --int'l Catholic multimedia directory!

 www.MarsHillAudio.org This is a high-brow, high-Christian, monthly NPR-style audio magazine (CD or mp3-download subscription, well worth the shekels, about $40 a year) that keeps you up on the latest books (often by Christians) examining our culture under many different aspects.
 Great if you love PHILOSOPHY.
 Lots of interviews with authors and professors.
 MHA is not Catholic, but very Catholic friendly.

 www.EnvoyMagazine.com Wicked fun, non-highbrow apologetics.
 Gorgeous graphic design.
 Patrick Madrid.

 www.MercatorNet.com Weird title, good info.
 Dedicated to any issue dealing with human dignity.
-In-depth and thoughtful digest.
+In-depth, timely and thoughtful digest.

 www.LumenChristi.org Like philosophy?
 Me, too!!!
 Watch world-class Catholic (and other) philosophers on video.
 This amazing Institute (set up by Cardinal George at the University of Chicago, his alma mater) is revitalizing Catholic philosophy.
 Kind of a think tank.
 If you live in Chicago you can go to these talks in person.
 FREE.

 www.RelevantMagazine.com My hipster Catholic young adult friends swear by this Evangelical mag.
 (I can't personally vouch for it.)
 Even the ones who never read.
 Please note the amazing layout/graphics.

 www.BooksandCulture.com Just like it says.
 It's a Christian review from www.IntervarsityPress.com Not high-brow, but definitely meant for ministry and often examining intersection of pop culture and faith.
 You can get their e-newsletter or print edition.
 Or both.